tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior.md

 >```

-* A consensus height consists of zero or more rounds before deciding and executing via a call to `FinalizeBlock`, followed by a call to `Commit`.
+* A consensus height consists of zero or more rounds before deciding and executing via a call to `BeginBlock-DeliverTx-EndBlock`, followed by a call to `Commit`.
 In each round, the sequence of method calls depends on whether the local process is the proposer or not.
 Note that, if a height contains zero rounds, this means the process is replaying an already decided value (catch-up mode).